centrifugal/centrifugo/README.md

 Centrifugo is a real-time messaging server.
 This is a successor of [Centrifuge](https://github.com/centrifugal/centrifuge).
 Please note that it can be used in conjuction with your application backend written in any language - Python, Ruby, Perl, PHP, Javascript, Java, Objective-C etc.

-To undestand what is it for and how it works – please, read [documentation](http://fzambia.gitbooks.io/centrifugal/content/) of Centrifugal organization.
+To understand what is it for and how it works – please, read [documentation](http://fzambia.gitbooks.io/centrifugal/content/) of Centrifugal organization.